-As of the beginning of May, our nation is performing more than 200,000 tests per day, and this number will continue to increase.
+As of June 25^h, our nation has performed over 30 million tests, and now at a rate of between 400,000 and 500,000 tests per day; and this number will continue to increase.
 Commercial laboratories are working more efficiently, processing tests in rapid succession, which ensures patients receive their results, on average, within three days.
 Hospital and academic laboratories typically provide results within 2 days, and often much sooner.
 POC tests provide results within 15 minutes.

-Concurrent to the federal government's efforts to expand capacity and scale of laboratories testing capabilities across the country, the Administration also worked with state and local partners to establish Community Based Testing Sites (CBTS).
-At the inception of this effort, the 41 federally supported sites were developed and established by the U.S. Public Health Service Commissioned Corps (Corps), in CDC-prioritized locations across the country and fourteen sites remain open with federal support.
-These sites are located in Colorado, Texas, Illinois, New Jersey, and Pennsylvania.
+To expand capacity and scale without impinging on the traditional health care system like emergency rooms and urgent care clinics, HHS worked closely with FEMA, interagency, and state and local partners to establish Community Based Testing Sites (CBTS).
+At the inception of this effort, the 41 federally supported sites were developed and established by the U.S. Public Health Service Commissioned Corps (Corps), in CDC-prioritized locations across the country.
 The Corps had unique expertise in COVID-19 testing, since many officers had deployed to Japan and elsewhere to assist in infection control, diagnosis, and eventual repatriation of American citizens.
 The initial objectives of CBTS were to screen and test healthcare facility workers and first responders, as prioritized by local jurisdiction.
-The CBTS model has been a success, having tested over 140,000 individuals, and with an overall COVID-19 test positive rate of approximately 17 percent, meaning that the CBTS are testing the right individuals at the right time.
-This effort has also supported and co-evolved with technological advances such as the validation of nasal self-swabbing, which minimizes the need for trained health professionals and personal protective equipment.
+The CBTS model has been a success, having tested over 318,000 individuals, and with an overall COVID-19 test positive rate of approximately 13.5 percent, meaning that the CBTS are testing the right individuals at the right time.
+This effort has also supported and co-evolved with technological advances such as the validation of the FDA authorized use of nasal self-swabbing, which minimizes the need for trained health professionals and personal protective equipment.
 The CBTS initiative was an early example to states and localities on how to conduct community based COVID-19 testing, and this model has been replicated throughout the country to screen and test hundreds of thousands more Americans.
+Majority of the federally supported community based testing sites have been transitioned to be state led efforts and the few remaining sites will be transitioned in the weeks to come.

-And from the onset in January, and continuing to the present, the President, Vice President, and senior Administration officials have held numerous briefings with governors and their state leadership.
+From the onset in January, and continuing to the present, the President, Vice President, and senior Administration officials have held numerous briefings with governors and their state leadership.
 Many of these briefings have focused on joint federal-state efforts to expand testing throughout the country.
 In addition to these calls with the Nation's governors, the White House and senior Administration officials have organized numerous calls to enhance state, local, territorial and tribal testing coordination efforts.
 The constant communication between the Administration and state leadership has helped provide guidance to states on how to best utilize testing capacity in their own states.
 Another product that was produced by the Administration to assist the states to leverage the full testing capacity at their disposal was a database of nationwide lab locations and capacity, including the specific testing platforms at each laboratory.